Student Film Projects

 Info:

-'Who And Where I Live' is an 8-minute, 8mm color design film by 'Raymond D. Manczarek' featuring Dorothy Fujikawa.
+Who And Where I Live is an 8-minute, 8mm color design film by Raymond D. Manczarek featuring Dorothy Fujikawa.
 At UCLA's Royce Hall, the project was used as a stage film in which The Doors are said to perform a musical 'soundtrack' while the audience watches on.
 Known UCLA screenings of this film presumably take place on December 10th and 11th, 1965 with The Doors providing music, but may have been shown on later dates (December 17th, 18th and 19th).
-This film has never seen an official release.
+UCLA reports that this film is missing from their archives.

 Screenings: